10 Mistakes Soccer Parents Make Without Realizing It

 The Mistake: Shouting instructions, corrections, or positioning tips during the game.

-Why It Hurts: It undermines the coach, confuses your daughter, and kills her decision-making confidence.
+Why It Hurts: It undermines the coach, confuses your athlete, and kills their decision-making confidence.

 Do This Instead: Cheer effort.
 Save feedback for after the game—or better yet, leave it to the coach.